Adams4259/Adams4259/README.md

 - 👋 Hi, I’m Adams Echwa a.k.a Hacked.
-- 👀 I’m interested in  Mobile Development.
+- 👀 I’m interested in  Web Development.
-- 🌱 I’m currently learning Web3, Reactjs.
+- 🌱 I’m currently learning Reactjs.
-- 💞️ I’m looking to collaborate on Dart, Flutter.
+- 💞️ I’m looking to collaborate on Backend.
 - 📫 How to reach me adamsechwa18@gmail.com

 <!---